 An official opening followed on 2nd December, when local solicitor Kenneth McLean unveiled a plaque and thanked our many supporters.

 Since then we have had a varied programme of events, including music, drama and poetry.
 The café and the shop are thriving.
 We are building partnerships with other local and non-local organisations, and there is increasing interest in the centre as a base for a wide variety of arts, crafts and cultural activities.

-In 2013/14, our project has continued to receive support from the Big Lottery Growing Community Assets Fund and Dumfries and Galloway Council, as well as project related funding from the Hugh Fraser Foundation.
-Gannochy Trust and Foundation Scotland.
+To date, our project has continued to receive support and funding from the Big Lottery Growing Community Assets Fund and Dumfries and Galloway Council, as well as project related funding from the Hugh Fraser Foundation, The Gannochy Trust, The Robertson Trust, the Holywood Trust, Santander and Foundation Scotland.

-- to provide opportunities for people to enjoy arts and crafts and to provide a valued entertainment resource in the area
+- to provide opportunities for people to enjoy arts and crafts and to provide a valued entertainment and learning resource in the area.

-- to increase community engagement by working with other groups in the area, supporting young people, the elderly and the disadvantaged,
+- to increase community engagement by working with other groups and schools in the area, supporting young people, the elderly and the disadvantaged.

-- to attract tourists into the area, to benefit all local businesses and help with economic regeneration.
+- to attract tourists into the area, to work with and benefit all local businesses and help with economic regeneration.

-Upper Nithsdale has an amazing amount of talent and rich cultural traditions, which people who live here are very proud of, and want to share.
-We are also a place where artists and performers from outside the area receive a warm Upper Nithsdale reception.
+Upper Nithsdale has an amazing amount of talent and rich cultural traditions, of which people who live here are very proud and want to share.
+We are also a venue where artists and performers from outside the area receive a warm Upper Nithsdale reception.